NikolaiAndrov/NikolaiAndrov/README.md

 - 👨‍🎓 Successfully completed a Software Engineering program with a specialization in C# and .NET at Software University (SoftUni)

+- 👨‍💻 Currently working as a software developer at KPMG

 - 🧑 Personal skills: creativity, analytical thinking, problem solving

 - 🌏 Spoken languages: Bulgarian, English, Italian